Waterloo Brunch with Guest Speakers ☕️📗

 Unheard Voices: Making Canada’s Petition Process Accessible to All

-Join us in the JAZZ ROOM of the historic Huether Hotel for a tasty brunch and a presentation by Mark Weiler, Sharon Ward-Zeller, and Abduke Melka of the inter-abled team from the Waterloo Regional Chapter of the Canadian Council of the Blind, who will be sharing their concerns about accessibility disparities within Ontario’s petitioning process and their grassroots efforts in advocating for meaningful reform.
+Join us in the JAZZ ROOM of the historic Huether Hotel for a tasty brunch and a presentation by Mark Weiler, Sharon Ward-Zeller, and Abduke Melka of the inter-abled team from the Waterloo Regional Chapter of the Canadian Council of the Blind (CCB), who will be sharing their concerns about accessibility disparities within Ontario’s petitioning process and their grassroots efforts in advocating for meaningful reform.

 “Petitioning the government is a fundamental democratic right in Canada.
 It enables people to raise concerns and support grievances they want their governments to address.
 Yet for many people with disabilities, the current petitioning process remains difficult or impossible to access.”